JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 For the next election, February 13, 2024, the pro/con arguments will be due December 15, 2023.
 The TTT needs to be dramatically improved using simple, common sense accounting principles and should be completed for the applicable parcels with tax measures before the
 December 15, 2023 deadline.

+The TTT implementers need to provide independent analysis - not just accept the future tax rate guesses from the taxing districts.